Maryland's Eastern Shore

 Mayrland's Eastern Shore has been "discovered" by retirees looking for reasonably priced waterfront land and farms.
-People relocated from New York, New Jersey, Baltimore and Washington and quickly drove up real estate prices.
+People relocated from New York, New Jersey, Baltimore and Washington.
+This has driven up real estate prices.
 Real estate bargains on the Eastern Shore of Maryland are long-gone.

 The new residents on the Shore have filled new subdivisions, restored historic houses, attracted fine new Eastern Shore golf courses and opened many businesses.
 Most of the traditional downtowns are revitalized with quality specialty shops and restaurants.
 Traffic chokes the main highways in the summer months, but despite the changes the Maryland Eastern Shore is still largely a rural place.

 Maps Maryland Eastern Shore

 The Maryland Delaware Atlas & Gazetteer has topographic maps with unbeatable detail, plus information on great places to go and things to do.
 Sixty-one pages of maps on 80 total pages.
 Includes Chesapeake Bay habitat maps and a two-page Maryland and Delaware highway map.
 Information on bicycling, campgrounds, canoe trips, Chesapeake Bay lighthouses, fishing, gardens, hiking, historic sites, hunting, museums, and scenic drives.
 That's the best of the maps Maryland Eastern Shore.
 By a copy of the Maryland/Delaware Atlas & Gazetteer